deshiJo/CSCG2020/misc/README.md

 So the process **CSCG_Delphi.exe** seems to be a kind of crackme challenge and the password is the flag.
 So i started ghidra and start reversing.
 I also downloaded the Program "IDR" and "DeDe" which can give me some missing symbols of the binary and could help with the decompilation.
-The intersting function is the **Button1Click** function which obviously contains our flag.
+The interesting function is the **Button1Click** function, which obviously contains our flag.

 ![](writeupfiles/GhidraScreenshot.png)